pmunts/muntsos/README.md

   (Trixie)](https://www.debian.org/News/2025/20250809) and created the [Munts Technologies Debian package repository for Debian 13](https://repo.munts.com/debian13).
-I plan to maintain the Debian 12 package repository until the end of this 2025.
+I plan to maintain the Debian 12 package repository until the end of 2025.

 ## Quick Setup Instructions for the Impatient